orqvvcn/kdepanelapps/README.md

-use the left right or top if you want your panel on the left right or top. if you have light mode theme use the light mode
+use the left right or top if you want your panel on the left right or top. if you have a light mode theme use the light mode